Envelopes & Events

 Sending Raw Envelopes#

-The session.send(text, audience=...) helper wraps the envelope construction for you.
+The channel.send(text, audience=...) helper wraps the envelope construction for you.
 When you need a custom event type or to set fields the helper doesn't expose, build an Envelope and post it directly:

 Causation#